stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 Note that in this procedure, at least three emails from announce@stacks.org will be sent -- one in step 1, one in step 3, and one in step 5.

+Multiple soft forks may be processed in parallel, as long as their activations do not conflict or depend on one another.

 ## Procedure for Hard Forks